spamegg1/reviews/README.md

 In the final exam you put everything together to create a fully automated bug finder and reasoner that explains the bug, tracking the chain of causation in the code.
 Really cool, advanced debugging ideas.
 Particularly interesting one is the idea of [Delta Debugging](https://en.wikipedia.org/wiki/Delta_debugging): taking a test input that breaks down code, systematically narrowing down code to its minimum portion that breaks.
 Unfortunately it never feels like you can use them in the real world beyond the scope of the simple functions that are tested in these assignments.

-It's an old course so it uses Python2.
-I usually translate them to Python3 and do them that way on my PC, but this time it was impossible, because Python's sys.settrace API (used throughout the whole course) changed significantly from 2 to 3.
-So the 2to3 conversion tool fails to produce a working version.
+It's an old course so it uses Python 2.
+I usually translate them to Python 3 and do them that way on my PC, but this time it was impossible, because Python's `sys.settrace` API (used throughout the whole course) changed significantly from 2 to 3.
+So the `2to3` conversion tool fails to produce a working version.

 Some of the programming assignments have issues and bugs.
 There are some notes below the PA videos, telling you "this code is wrong/has a typo, it should be like this", but those are also wrong.
 The grader seems to be broken on many occasions.
 I spent some time reading old forum posts to figure things out.
 Another issue is that most PAs use the same "buggy code example" from the beginning of the course, over and over again.